CoolPluginsTeam/translate-words/readme.txt

 = 1.2.1 - 22nd May 2022 =
 * Fix issue with new translations not saving properly.
-* Reduce duplication further (and remove the liklihood of this bug from re-appearing).
+* Reduce duplication further (and remove the likelihood of this bug from re-appearing).

 = 1.2.0 - 24th January 2022 =
 * Fix bug with the remove button not working.
 Thanks @capbussat for the suggested fix and others for the reports!